4 Key Considerations When Buying a Senior Living Community

 Basing that line item by simply using the sellers numbers can potentially give you an inaccurate cost analysis.
 In addition, a seller's requirements from their lender might be inconsistent with what your lender is requiring.
 This applies not only for limits of coverage, but retentions, and even the strength of the insurance carrier itself.

 4. Thoroughly Review Their Workers' Compensation Program

 The seller may have a master policy or loss sensitive program that would make their premium expense seem lower than it truly will be factoring in their loss experience of course.
 It could also be the other way around, where your program has specific parameters that need to be taken into consideration when determining prospective costs.

-These are just some of the items you need to take into account when purchasing a facility.
-If you do your due diligence, ask the right questions and demand certain information up front, it will save time, energy, resources and more importantly give you a better picture of the asset youre about to purchase.
+These are just some of the items you need to take into account when purchasing a community.
+If you do your due diligence, ask the right questions and demand certain information up front, it will save time, energy, resources and more importantly give you a better picture of the asset you're about to purchase.